 excel

 Finding the equivalence point in a titration curve is a critical step in chemical analysis.
 It signifies the precise moment when the amount of titrant equals the amount of substance present in the sample.

 Using Excel to determine this point involves plotting titration data and identifying the inflection point on the resulting curve.
-This process can be intricate and time-consuming, especially for those unfamiliar with Excel's advanced features.
+This process requires complex Excel functions and features, making it tedious and time-consuming.

+excel